jp7677/dxvk-nvapi/README.md

 ## Experimental non-complete NVAPI implementation on top of [DXVK](https://github.com/doitsujin/dxvk)

 This [repository](https://github.com/jp7677/dxvk-nvapi) provides a basic alternative implementation of the NVAPI extensions for DXVK.
-It is mostly a direct copy DXVK-AGS, but adjusted for NVAPI.
+It is mostly a direct copy of DXVK-AGS, but adjusted for NVAPI.

 This implementation currently forwards the following NVAPI D3D11 features to DXVK: